Git Worktrees

 Core Principle

 Main repo stays on main/master — never edit directly.
-Every branch gets its own worktree (a sibling folder).
-Delete the worktree after the branch merges.
+Every branch gets its own worktree.
+All worktrees for a project live under one per-project root directory, <project>.worktrees/, a sibling of the main repo.
+Delete the worktree and its branch after the PR merges.

 Think of a worktree as a disposable branch folder, not a long-lived parallel environment.